 - For the management of insider information about financial results, the Company positions the period from the quarter end to the announcement of quarterly results as a quiet period and limits contact with shareholders during this period, in principle. - Consolidation of all external communication channels into the IR Office means that considerable attention is paid to the communication of information.

-Principle 5-2 Formulation and Announcement of Business Strategies and Business Plans [Update] [Implementing Management with Awareness of Cost of Capital and Share Prices]
+[Implementing Management with Awareness of Cost of Capital and Share Prices]